questbook/blog/content/posts/announcing-klaytn-partnership.md

 draft: true
 ---

-We are delighted to announce Questbook is now the official Grants and Bounty partner for *Klaytn*! _All_ the grants and bounties from Klaytn ecosystem will now be disbursed via Questbook.
+We are delighted to announce Questbook is now the official Grants and Bounty partner for *Klaytn*!
+Klaytn will be using [Questbook](https://questbook.xyz) to distribute bounties to developers around the world.
 Klaytn has a large grant program.
 Notably, helping Opensea [get off the ground](https://dappradar.com/blog/klaytn-2-0-to-boost-efforts-on-global-ecosystem-expansion) in the early days.

 Klaytn and Questbook join hands to find and fund the next Opensea!